Panasonic FZ1000 II vs Ricoh GR III

 - Faster data transfer: Supports a more advanced USB protocol (3.0 vs 2.0).

-If the count of relative strengths (bullet points above) is taken as a measure, the FZ1000 II comes out slightly ahead of the GR III (11 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the FZ1000 II emerges as the winner of the contest (12 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ1000 II and the Ricoh GR III place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.